Financial-Times/next-syndication-api/README.md

 ### Restarting

 When restarting the app to check your changes, you will need to make sure there are no pm2 processes kicking about that might show you the unchanged version.
-You can stop all pm2 processes with the command `make kill-all`.
-You can chain commands with `make kill-all && make run-local` so you don't have to wait for the kill-all process to finish before
+You can stop all pm2 processes with the command `npm run killall`.
+You can chain commands with `run killall && npm run start-local` so you don't have to wait for the kill-all process to finish before

 ---